conda/ceps/cep-20.2.md

 #### Command test element

-The command test element renders to a single folder with a `test_time_dependencies.json` with two keys (`build` and `run`) that contain the raw "CondaBuildSpec" strings.
+The command test element renders to a single folder with a `test_time_dependencies.json` with two keys (`build` and `run`) that contain the raw "PackageSelector" strings.
 The `script` is rendered to a `script.json` that contains the `interpreter`, `env` and other keys (as defined in the `Script` section).
 Files are copied into the `info/tests/<index>` folder.